DZRH

 DZRH (666 AM) is a radio station owned and operated by MBC Media Group.
-The station’s studios are in the first floor of MMG Building, Star City, V. Sotto Street, CCP Complex, Roxas Boulevard, Pasay with transmitter along I. Marcelo Street, Brgy.
-Malanday, Valenzuela.
+The station’s studios are in the first floor, MMG Building, Star City, V. Sotto Street, CCP Complex, Roxas Boulevard, Pasay City, with its transmitter along I. Marcelo Street, Barangay Malanday, Valenzuela City.
 The station broadcasts nationwide via relay stations across the Philippines.

 Established on July 15, 1939, DZRH is the oldest privately owned radio station, and the second-oldest radio station in the Philippines after state-owned DZRB.

 History

 Early years: The Heacock era (1939–41)

 DZRH began operations as KZRH (Voice of the Philippines) on July 15, 1939, at 6:00 a.m., from the top of the H.E.
 Heacock Building in Escolta, Manila, with Hal Bowie as its first announcer.
 It had been established by American businessman Samuel "Sam" Gaches, president of H. E. Heacock Company, one of the largest department store chains in the Pacific region.
 Aside from Gaches, an all-American staff was also led by Bertrand "Bert" Silen, station manager; and Johnny Harris, program director; both who formerly worked at KZRM.

 It was the city's fourth commercial radio station and the company bought Cebu-based KZRC in 1940.
 Both were among the six Philippine-based stations operating prior to the Japanese occupation.
 (Note: Other pre-war radio stations in the Philippines in operation were: